Disney Adds New DAS Disability Pass Rules For Eligibility Call to Website

 its a small world entrance

-Walt Disney World and Disneyland have updated the DAS web pages to clarify the details of the video chat interview process.
+Walt Disney World and Disneyland have updated DAS web pages to clarify the details of the video chat interview process.
 This information is now prominently highlighted on the Disability Pass pages of each website.
 Walt Disney World requires guests to complete a video call to be eligible for the Disability Pass.
 Disneyland gives the option for either a video call or a visit to an accessibility booth in the Esplanade.

 Disney World Ride Closure ALERTS, Major Park Changes, Secrets Revealed